 Wisconsin Cooperative Invasive Species Management Areas (CISMAs)

-CISMAs are local organizations that bring together landowners and land managers to coordinate action and share expertise and resources to manage invasive species.
+CISMAs are local or regional organizations that bring together landowners and land managers to coordinate action and share expertise and resources to manage invasive species.
 CISMAs often function under the authority of a mutually developed Memorandum of Understanding or Cooperative Agreement and are governed by a steering committee.
 Together, CISMA partners develop a comprehensive invasive species management plan for their area.

 Attention Wisconsin CISMAs!

 If you are a Wisconsin CISMA (listed below) and you would like financial help to be able to attend an invasive plant outreach and education event, IPAW would like to will give you up to $200 annually to pay for your vendor/booth space/IPAW co-sponsored or co-hosted event.
-Download our application for more information and to apply!
+Download our application for more information and to apply.

 Click a tab below for further information!